RedHatSE/AzureSecurityBaseline/README.md

 We are going to Use Red Hat Software Ansible to help with the Security Baseline Deployment & AZ-500 Deployment.

 Login to your Azure infrastructure & open up and AzureCLI.

 ![image](images/azurecli.png)

 After you click the shell you need to ensure it is in bash.
+You will see the following.
+Ansible is already installed.

 ![image2](images/Azureansible.png)

 and create a file .yml and include the following text.
 I have also already completed them within this repo for you.